 At each balance sheet date, the Realia Group reviews the carrying amounts of its property, plant and equipment and intangible assets to determine whether there is any indication that those assets might have suffered an impairment loss.
 If any such indication exists, the recoverable amount of the asset is calculated in order to determine the extent of the impairment loss (if any).
-When the asset itself does not generate cash flows that are independent from other assets, the Group estimates the recoverable amount of the asset belongs.
+When the asset itself does not generate cash flows that are independent from other assets, the Group estimates the recoverable amount of the cash-generating unit to which the asset belongs.